dabrahams/standard/README.md

 3. A non-bodiless method declaration must contain an explicit `let` method implementation, or its body must be a brace statement.
 In that case, that brace statement is interpreted as an implicit method implementation whose kind depends on the receiver modifier of the method declaration.

-4. A method declaration for a method `m` that contains an explicit `inout` method implementation is automatically provided with a synthesized `sink` method implementation, defined as follows:
+4. The declaration of a method `m` that contains an explicit `inout` method implementation is automatically provided with a synthesized `sink` method implementation, defined as follows:

     ```val
     sink {